 By default, all available observations are used to derive the imputation model.
 By using the MODEL option in the MNAR statement, you can specify the set of observations that are used to derive the model.
-You specify a classification variable (obs-variable) by using the option MODELOBS= (obs-variable= level1’ <’level2’ …>).
+You specify a classification variable (obs-variable) by using the option MODELOBS= (obs-variable= ’level1’ <’level2’ …>).
 The MI procedure uses the group of observations for which obs-variable equals one of the specified classification levels.

 In PROC MI, the option MODELOBS=CCMV(K=k) uses the k groups of observations together with as many observed variables as possible to derive the imputation model.
 For instance, specifying K=1 (which is the default) uses observations from the group that has all variables observed (complete cases).
-Specifying K=2 uses observations from the two groups that have the most variables observed (the group of observations that has all variables observed and the group of observations that has $Y_{p-1}$ observed but $Y_ p$ missing).
+Specifying K=2 uses observations from the two groups that have the most variables observed (the group of observations that has all variables observed and the group of observations that has observed but missing).

 When you use the MNAR statement together with an FCS statement, the MODEL option applies only after the preliminary filled-in phase in each of the imputations.